Put another shrimp on the barbie Read Guide >

 Seaside living is far and away the most expensive real estate in town.
 Yes, there are a lot of condos and apartments in newer construction complexes along the waterfront, but many of these places make their big bucks in vacation rentals, and have above market rent for long term.
 Again, Melbourne proper is located on the Indian River Lagoon, but connected to beachside towns and communities by the Melbourne Causeway—including the towns of Indialantic and Melbourne Beach.
 Two bedroom apartments on the on the ocean-side of the causeway generally go for $1150-1300.

-Northern inland communities, towards the neighboring town of Viera, tend to have a better safety reputation and higher desirability.
+Northern inland communities, towards the neighboring town of Viera, tend to be more desireable.
 Because Viera is a newly built and incorporated town, you’ll find a lot of opportunities in condos and apartment buildings.
 This is great news if you like a suburban neighborhood feel, but if you find this type of construction too cookie cutter, set your sights to the south.

-Most southern inland communities also have a fairly decent safety reputation, though less in the way of new and well-maintained apartments with complex-style amenities.
+Most southern inland communities have less in the way of new and well-maintained apartments with complex-style amenities.
 If you’re looking for a house, southern inland neighborhoods will be your best bet, as there are a number of single-family homes for rent in this area.
 Avoid the area directly adjacent to the Florida Institute of Technology, particularly on the east side of campus.
-Lots of student housing in this area means higher crime rates and noise disturbances.
 Two bedrooms in inland Melbourne generally range from $550-800, depending on amenities and rental type.

 Fear not intrepid Space Coast astronaut-pioneer!
 Melbourne has an extremely rental-friendly housing market, with a diverse body of rentals—everything from studio apartments to condos to single-family homes.